sqlxpert/aws-tag-sched-ops/readme.md

    _Security Tip:_ To see what you'll be installing, look in the [CloudFormation template](/cloudformation/aws_tag_sched_ops.yaml). <br/>`grep 'Type: "AWS::' aws_tag_sched_ops.yaml | sort | uniq` works well.

-2. Navigate to [Instances](https://console.aws.amazon.com/ec2/v2/home#Instances) in the EC2 Console.
+2. Go to [Instances](https://console.aws.amazon.com/ec2/v2/home#Instances) in the EC2 Console.
 Right-click the Name or ID of an instance, select Instance Settings, and then select Add/Edit Tags.
 Add:

    |Key|Value|Note|
    |--|--|--|